 Antique Japanese Dagger (Tantō) by Tenseido

 This is an antique dagger (tantō) in a plain wooden scabbard (shira-saya).
-It is a very small blade likely a lady's dagger, favored by the wives of samurai during the Edo Period.
-This sword blade is dated the first year of Meiji Peirod (1869 CE) by Tenseido of Satsuma Province.
+It is a small blade likely a lady's dagger, favored by the wives of samurai during the Edo Period.
+This sword blade is dated the first year of Meiji Period (1869 CE) by Tenseido of Satsuma Province.

-The tantō polished in a sashikomei style.
-The undulating pattern midareba of the temperline (hamon) is very clear and bright.
+The tantō is polished in a sashikomei style.
+The undulating pattern (midareba) of the temper line (hamon) is clear and bright.
 The temper pattern of the tip (boshi) shows a great turn back (o-maru).
 The temper pattern consists of fine particles (nioi).
 The actively literally meaning 'potato vine' (imozuru) is in and around the hamon and appear as dark horizontal lines.
 This is a characteristic feature is seen in Shintō and Shinshintō works by Satsuma Province swordsmiths.

 Return and Refund Policy

 Returns are accepted during a three-day inspection period starting upon acceptance of the item with a 10% restocking fee of the original purchase price.
 Items wanting to be returned after this three-day inspection period can be purchased back at a discounted price at the discretion of the management of Rain Dragon Art and Antiques, LLC.